 - HCG (pregnancy hormone): This test will be done when you have a baseline ultrasound for injectable gonadotropins for Intra-uterine insemination(IUI) or Invitro Fertilization(IVF).
 It will also be ordered after an IUI or IVF cycle to assess whether pregnancy was achieved.
 Once pregnancy has been established, hCG levels might be monitored the first 2-3 weeks depending on the levels of hormone present.

-This infertility testing can be done at any time usually when determined it may be helpful by a physician
+This infertility testing can be done at any time, but usually conducted after noteworthy signs of endom usually when determined it may be helpful by a physician

-- Hysteroscopy / Laparoscopy (diagnostic) –A surgical procedure done under anesthesia (general) to evaluate uterus for polyps, fibroids, endometriosis, and adhesions.
+- Laparoscopy + Hysteroscopy –A surgical procedure done under anesthesia (general) to evaluate uterus for polyps, fibroids, endometriosis, and adhesions.